One of the founders behind Patagonian bottled water brand Apsu explains why its price tag is so high.

 One of the most fascinating is Apsu, and with a price tag of $140 per 750ml bottle, you might expect it to come with some special credentials.

 And it certainly does.

 Apsu, which is harvested from the Gran Campo Nevado ice fields in the Sky Ring Sound in Patagonia, was dreamed up by four friends with a passion for the region, as well as deep interest in conservation and environmentalism.

 Company co-founder Francesco Giangrandi, who has a background in adventure tourism, opened up to Ethos about his company’s story, and why we should all care more about the water we drink.

-“I became a water sommelier two years ago,” he said.
+“I became a water sommelier three years ago,” he said.
 “Before coming into this business, I never really thought about the taste of water.